-- Handle registration requests with an emergency registration indication like any other registration request, except that it may reject an emergency registration request if the IM CN subsystem that the P-CSCF belongs to can not support emergency sessions for the UE (e.g., due to local policy or UE is not within IM CN subsystem's geographical area or IP-CAN not supported).. - Detect an emergency session establishment request. - Reject/allow unmarked emergency requests. - Reject/allow anonymous emergency requests. - Prevent non-emergency requests that are associated with an emergency registration.
+- Handle registration requests with an emergency registration indication like any other registration request, except that it may reject an emergency registration request if the IM CN subsystem that the P-CSCF belongs to can not support emergency sessions for the UE (e.g., due to operator policy or UE is not within IM CN subsystem's geographical area or IP-CAN not supported). - Detect an emergency session establishment request. - Reject/allow unmarked emergency requests. - Reject/allow anonymous emergency requests. - Prevent non-emergency requests that are associated with an emergency registration. - May query IP-CAN for location identifier. - Select an Emergency CSCF in the same network to handle the emergency session request.
+The selection method is not standardized in the present document. - Alternatively, for non-roaming subscribers and when the request is received over a non-emergency registration, the P-CSCF may forward an emergency session to an S-CSCF if so instructed by operator policy or local regulation.